Quick Answer

 | Scheduled Electronics Rider | High-value laptops, cameras, audio equipment | Up to replacement value | $2–$8/mo per rider |

-You’ll be prompted to answer a few questions and to select a deductible amount for your policy.
-Then, you’ll have the option of paying monthly, or you can pay the annual premium at one time if you prefer.
-Some companies — such as State Farm, Allstate, and Lemonade — offer the option of bundling your other insurance needs, and that’s a great way to save even more money.
+You’ll be prompted to answer a few questions and select a deductible amount for your policy.
+Then, you’ll have the option of paying monthly or paying the annual premium at one time.
+Some companies, such as State Farm, Allstate, and Lemonade, offer bundling with your other insurance needs, which is a practical way to save.
 Bundling renters and auto insurance can reduce your total premiums by 10–15%, according to Policygenius bundling discount research.

-Your insurance agent can help you customize the best insurance portfolio for you.
-They’ll help you find the best rates from some of the top insurance companies in the country — including providers like Nationwide, USAA (for eligible military members and families), and Erie Insurance.
-You’ll have peace of mind as you protect yourself, your family, belongings, and your guests.
+Your insurance agent can help you build the right insurance portfolio for your situation.
+They’ll help you find competitive rates from some of the top insurance companies in the country, including providers like Nationwide, USAA (for eligible military members and families), and Erie Insurance.
+You’ll have peace of mind knowing that you, your family, your belongings, and your guests are protected.

 • Protect Your Guests and Yourself

 There are other valuable benefits to having renters insurance.
-The more you delve into it, the more you’ll realize why this insurance product is right for you.
-Consumers with renters insurance can have insurance that covers emergency medical expenses for guests in your home — often referred to as medical payments to others coverage, typically ranging from $1,000 to $5,000 per incident.
-Additionally, it provides coverage from theft of your personal property.
-The FBI’s Uniform Crime Reporting data shows that property crimes — including burglary and theft — remain among the most common crimes affecting U.S. households, making personal property coverage especially important.
+Consumers with renters insurance can have coverage that pays emergency medical expenses for guests injured in your home, often referred to as medical payments to others coverage, typically ranging from $1,000 to $5,000 per incident.
+It also provides coverage from theft of your personal property.
+The FBI’s Uniform Crime Reporting data shows that property crimes, including burglary and theft, remain among the most common crimes affecting U.S. households, making personal property coverage especially important.

-Another advantage you’ll appreciate when you have a renters insurance policy is that it provides financial help for temporary housing in certain situations.
-For example, if your rental unit becomes uninhabitable due to covered conditions, you can be reimbursed for part or all of your temporary housing expenses.
-This coverage — known as Additional Living Expenses (ALE) or loss-of-use coverage — is a standard feature of most renters policies, as outlined by the Insurance Information Institute.
+Another advantage you’ll appreciate is financial help for temporary housing in certain situations.
+If your rental unit becomes uninhabitable due to a covered loss, you can be reimbursed for part or all of your temporary housing expenses.
+This coverage, known as Additional Living Expenses (ALE) or loss-of-use coverage, is a standard feature of most renters policies, as outlined by the Insurance Information Institute.

 While your place is being repaired, you need to stay somewhere, and your renters insurance has a provision for that.
-It’s advisable that you read your policy carefully so that you can clarify what’s covered and what may not be covered under the terms of your policy.
-For instance, standard policies generally do not cover flood damage — for that, you would need a separate policy through the National Flood Insurance Program (NFIP), administered by FEMA.
+Read your policy carefully so you can clarify what’s covered and what may not be.
+Standard policies generally do not cover flood damage, for that, you would need a separate policy through the National Flood Insurance Program (NFIP), administered by FEMA.

-As with any insurance, most people hope that they’ll never need to use it.
-However, life happens, and it’s great to know that you’re prepared.
-Even if you don’t have a lot of stuff yet, it could add up very quickly if you have to replace one or more of your products that have been damaged.
-When you add it all up, purchasing a renters insurance policy might be the best decision a tenant can make.
+As with any insurance, most people hope they’ll never need to use it.
+Life happens, though, and it’s valuable to know you’re prepared.
+Even if you don’t have a lot of stuff yet, replacement costs add up fast.
 Financial wellness platforms such as SoFi’s personal finance education hub consistently rank renters insurance among the highest-value insurance purchases available to young adults and first-time renters.

 • I’m Convinced!
 How Do I Get Started?

-The first step is to find a reputable and highly rated insurance agency that makes it simple and convenient to get started.
-Talk to a knowledgeable agent to ensure that renters insurance objectives are met.
-They’ll explain the features of your policy and then get right to work to find you the best rate possible without compromising the quality of your insurance coverage.
+The first step is to find a reputable, highly rated insurance agency that makes it simple to get started.
+Talk to a knowledgeable agent to ensure your coverage objectives are met.
+They’ll explain the features of your policy and then work to find you the best rate possible without compromising coverage quality.
 You can also compare quotes across multiple carriers using online marketplaces such as Policygenius, which aggregates rates from dozens of licensed insurers.

-It’s important to work with an insurance company that offers great customer service so, if and when you need to file a claim, they have you covered!
-Customers can manage their accounts online, pay online, or set up automatic monthly payments if that’s more convenient.
+Work with an insurance company that offers strong customer service, so if you need to file a claim, they have you covered.
+Customers can manage their accounts online, pay online, or set up automatic monthly payments.
 The NAIC maintains a free consumer information database where you can verify a company’s license status and review its complaint history before purchasing a policy.

-In summary, renters insurance is the affordable way to protect the personal property in your rental dwelling.
+Renters insurance is the affordable way to protect the personal property in your rental dwelling.
 When you’re ready to make a move again, your account details can be updated in a matter of minutes.
-Millions of tenants already have renters insurance, and it’s a wonderful feeling to know that your cherished items are insured.
+Millions of tenants already have renters insurance, and it’s a good feeling to know that your belongings are covered.

 Frequently Asked Questions